 To monitor changes in demographic characteristics and to ensure transportation projections are compatible with current patterns, and local land use policies.
 To provide required inputs to the regional transportation models; monitor the physical and performance characteristics of the transportation system to preserve capacity, maximize personal mobility, and freight movement.
-To ensure user safety and system security, and maintain system integrity; evaluate the system's operating efficiency and conditions to assess current needs, validate the long-range transportation planning model, project future travel demand, and identify future improvements.
+To ensure user safety and system security and maintain system integrity; evaluate the system's operating efficiency and conditions to assess current needs, validate the long-range transportation planning model, project future travel demand, and identify future improvements.

-- Documented projections of socio-economic data by Traffic Analysis Zones (TAZ) for 2045 - Continued conversation on inputs and reviewed socio-economic and land use data for the Huntsville regional model - Continued to provide socio-economic and demographic data in the TRiP 2045 LRTP - Discussions on how to update MPO Planning Area Boundaries based upon new 2020 Census data, and coordination with FHWA and ALDOT - Updated methodology and software database used to develop and maintain socio-economic data - Quarterly trainings with ALDOT using the Cube Voyager-based Regional Travel Demand Module - Investigated methods for new data outside census data; including use of secondary data, visual inspection of maps, and aerials as well as direct measurement - Multi-modal data integration for Comprehensive MPO Bicycle Plan Update
+- Documented projections of socio-economic data by Traffic Analysis Zones (TAZ) for 2045 - Continued conversation on inputs and reviewed socio-economic and land use data for the Huntsville regional model - Continued to provide socio-economic and demographic data from the TRiP 2045 LRTP - Discussions on how to update MPO Planning Area Boundaries based upon new 2020 Census data, and coordination with FHWA and ALDOT - Updated methodology and software database used to develop and maintain socio-economic data - Quarterly trainings with ALDOT using the Cube Voyager-based Regional Travel Demand Model - Investigated methods for third-party data; including use of secondary data, visual inspection of maps, and aerials as well as direct measurement - Multi-modal data integration for Comprehensive MPO Bicycle Plan Update

-- Document projections of socio-economic data by Traffic Analysis Zones (TAZ) for possible use in the 2050 LRTP update - Prepare baseline socio-economic and demographic data for use in the 2050 LRTP Update - Prepare an update on MPO Planning Area Boundaries based upon 2020 Census data, and coordination with FHWA and ALDOT - Utilizing information from Census Bureau and regional entities, update the MPO's inventory of land use, socio-economic, and environmental data for use in transportation modeling - Update methodology and software database used to develop and maintain socio-economic data - Quarterly training with ALDOT using the Cube Voyager-based Regional Travel Demand Model - Monitor data products used by traffic engineers and Huntsville Public Transit that measure the reliability and resiliency of the transportation network, to ensure that corridors are operating at maximum efficiency - Maintain transportation databases enhancing the agency's technical capacity to aid in the decisionmaking process - Possible travel to and participate in necessary in-person and/or virtual training and workshops
+- Prepare an update on MPO Planning Area Boundaries based on 2020 Census data, in coordination with FHWA, ALDOT, and surrounding MPOs/RPOs - Finalize Traffic Analysis Zones (TAZ) based on new study area boundaries - Document projections of socio-economic data by Traffic Analysis Zones (TAZ) for use in the 2050 LRTP update - Prepare baseline income and school enrollment data for use in the 2050 LRTP Update - Collect baseline traffic count data from ALDOT and member jurisdictions for use in the 2050 LRTP update - Utilizing information from Census Bureau and regional entities, update the MPO's inventory of land use, socio-economic, and environmental data for use in transportation modeling - Update methodology and software database used to develop and maintain socio-economic data - Quarterly training with ALDOT using the Cube Voyager-based Regional Travel Demand Model - Monitor data products used by traffic engineers and Huntsville Public Transit that measure the reliability and resiliency of the transportation network, to ensure that corridors are operating at maximum efficiency - Update the MPO's Environmental Justice data and maps - Maintain transportation databases enhancing the agency's technical capacity to aid in the decisionmaking process - Possible travel to and participate in necessary in-person and/or virtual training and workshops